eliyeap/Population-Malaysia-Overview/README.md

 # Data Structure & Initial Checks

-The main database structure consists of three tables: Time Series Population Birth, Trend Population Birth, and Correlation with a row count of 48, 51, and 17 records, respectively.
+The main database structure consists of two tables: population_state_raw and birth_state_raw.
 A description of each table is as follows:

 ![image](https://github.com/user-attachments/assets/ffa2e9e0-8139-475c-8cef-a6fe91641e70)